 gitstorage is based on a single board computer (SBC) which is based on Raspberry Pi.
-However the gitstorage SBC is smaller, has less connectors and a fixed Ethernet plug.
-The operating system, the software and the repositories are stored on a SD card.
+However, the gitstorage SBC is smaller, has fewer connectors and a fixed Ethernet plug.
+The operating system, the software and the repositories are stored on an SD card.
 The SD card is inside the housing of the device and cannot be removed without opening the device.

 The overall dimensions are similar to a credit card.
 This makes it easy to install the device in a closet or even under a table.
 Because there are no moving parts, the device does not generate any noise.